MicrosoftDocs/azure-docs/articles/digital-twins/concepts-service-limits.md

 # Azure Digital Twin public preview service limits

 During Public Preview, Azure Digital Twins will have subscription, instance, and rate limits as described below.

 These limits will be increased and/or removed by General Availability (GA).

 ## Per-Subscription limits

-Each Azure Subscription can create one Azure Digital Twins instance.
+During Public Preview, each Azure Subscription can create exactly one Azure Digital Twins instance.

+Should you need to delete your instance, you can create a new one.

 ## Per-Instance limits